The History Team

 |Spring Term||· Development of England – 1066 and all that, including the Battle of Hastings, the Feudal System and the Black Death|

 |Summer Term||· Power and Conflict – A study of Native American Indians, their lifestyle and how they came into conflict with white Americans

 What Field Visits will I go on in Year 7 History?

-Summer Term – A day visit to Kenilworth and Warwick Castles.
+Autumn Term – A day visit to Kenilworth and Warwick Castles.
 The purpose of the visit to some of the country’s finest castles is to discover the development of castle building over time and something of what it was like to live in a castle in the Medieval period.

 During this year, students are able to fully concentrate on their Historical skills in subject specific History lessons.
 Students explore the Tudor World and solve problems such as “Who should Elizabeth marry?”, they debate the growing power of Parliament and investigate the vast changes that occurred with the coming of the Industrial Revolution.